MAIF/otoroshi/manual/src/main/paradox/usage/8-importsexports.md

 <img src="../img/full-import-1.png" />
 @@@

-Choose an existing export file on your system
+Choose export file on your system.

 @@@ div { .centered-img }
 <img src="../img/full-import-1-bis.png" />
 @@@

-then click on the `Flush datastore and import ...` button, confirm and you will be logged out
+Click on the `Flush datastore and import ...` button, confirm and you will be logged out.

 @@@ div { .centered-img }
 <img src="../img/full-import-2.png" />